Skip to main menu Skip to content Skip to footer

 Plan to have the talk

-Springing a serious conversation on your teenager can make her feel ambushed and defensive.
-Give her a heads up before hand and make sure to be clear about what the conversation will entail, so everyone can be on the same page.
+Springing a serious conversation on your teenager can make them feel ambushed and defensive.
+Give them a heads up beforehand and make sure to be clear about what the conversation will entail, so everyone can be on the same page.
 “Tomorrow night let’s have a talk about drinking and drugs.
 You’re not in trouble.
 I just want to talk about where we stand and hear any concerns you might be having.”

 Spell out the rules